 Transcripts: All applicants must submit official academic transcripts for each year of post-secondary education (college or university.)
 If the transcript does not have degrees awarded listed, you must send official copies of degrees awarded.
 Please upload a PDF copy of transcripts (unofficial transcripts in electronic form; a detailed list of courses and grades).
 Additionally, you MUST also arrange for official copies of all transcripts to be sent to us directly by mail (We cannot consider admission without also receiving official transcripts in the mail).

 For more details about transcripts or translation of transcripts, visit Additional Information for Foreign Applicants found here.

-It is the applicant's responsibility that all material, including reference letters, grade reports and transcripts sent directly to us, arrive at TTIC at a timely manner.
+It is the applicant's responsibility to ensure that all material, including reference letters, grade reports and transcripts sent directly to us, arrive at TTIC in a timely manner.
 Material mailed from outside the US should be sent via air mail.
-The application is considered complete, and evaluation can generally begin only after all such material is received.
+The application is considered complete, and evaluation can generally begin, only after all such material is received.
 An application might be rejected if all material is not received within two months.
 Please contact firstname.lastname@example.org if difficulties arise in getting the material to TTIC.

 STEP 1: Apply online.
 (No application fee)